Kevin Devine

-Kevin Devine (born December 19, 1979) is an American songwriter and musician from Staten Island, New York City, who is known for his introspective and political themes.
+Kevin Devine (born December 19, 1979) is an American songwriter and musician from Brooklyn and Staten Island, New York City.
 He is a contemporary member of the underground indie rock and indie folk musical scenes, and his influences range from older indie artists such as Neutral Milk Hotel, Elliott Smith and Pavement to more mainstream and well known acts such as Nirvana and Bob Dylan.
 In 2013, Kevin Devine rejoined his previous band, Miracle of 86, for a series of reunion shows.

 History

 Beginnings

 Kevin Devine grew up in Brooklyn and Staten Island and has spent significant time in Manhattan and Queens.
 Devine graduated from Fordham University at Lincoln Center in 2001, majoring in journalism and writing for the school newspaper, The Fordham Observer.
 He first played in the band Delusion, which later changed its name to Miracle of 86 (referring to the 1986 New York Mets).
 At Fordham he was able to hone his solo, acoustic style by playing at various open-mic and college events.
-Devine released his first solo album, entitled Circle Gets the Square, in 2002 under the record label Immigrant Sun Records, as well as being produced by Bill Manoudakis.
+Devine released his first solo album, entitled Circle Gets the Square, in 2002 under the record label Immigrant Sun Records, produced by Bill Manoudakis.
 During this time he also appeared in regular stints at the Wetlands Preserve venue in New York City.

-His brother, Dan Devine, is a columnist for The Ringer.
+His brother, Dan Devine, is a columnist for Yahoo!
+Sports.

 Increased success (2002–2007)

 Although still relatively unknown, Devine gained some popularity with his 2003 album, Make the Clocks Move.
 This album's songs reflect Devine's political views and a growing introspective style, inspired by recent death of his father to a stroke.
 These two styles would become a staple in Devine's music that followed.

 It is the first of two albums released on Triple Crown Records.
 It is also the first of three albums produced by Chris Bracco and Mike Skinner (ex-Miracle of 86).
 In 2005, Devine released his third full-length album, Split the Country, Split the Street.
 He signed with Capitol Records, who released his fourth album, Put Your Ghost to Rest, on October 17, 2006.
 Only four months after his major label debut, Devine was dropped from Capitol Records due to EMI merging Virgin and Capitol Records.

-Devine was able to gather a strong fan base as a result of his exposure through touring with Brand New (who were also formerly signed to Triple Crown Records).
-First appearing as their opening act on their 2004 spring tour, Devine made a small splash among their fan base; however, opening for them again in April 2006 and joining their 2007 Spring tour with Manchester Orchestra greatly increased his fan base and affected his career.
+Devine did several tours with Brand New (who were also formerly signed to Triple Crown Records) during this time period, appearing on their 2004 spring tour, opening for them again in April 2006, and joining their 2007 Spring tour with Manchester Orchestra.
 Devine also toured solo with Jesse Lacey of Brand New and singer-songwriter Grace Read.